cparrarojas/neuraminidase-inhibitors/README.md

 The following directories are part of this repository:

-- `docs` contains a copy of the paper.
 - `code` contains the source code necessary to reproduce the within-host results.
-- `figures` contains all within-host images appearing in the paper, plus additional outputs from the code.
+- `figures` contains outputs from the code.
 - `eqs` simply contains renderings of the LaTeX equations appearing on this page.